Týnec nad Sázavou: Sights

-The most valuable building and main landmark of the town is the Týnec Castle with the Romanesque rotunda.
+The most valuable building and main landmark of the town is the Týnec nad Sázavou Castle with its Romanesque rotunda.
 Today the castle houses the Town Museum.
 Its Gothic tower serves as a lookout tower.
 The attic of the rotunda houses a colony of the greater mouse-eared bat, which is a critically endangered species within the country, and therefore the rotunda is also protected as a nature monument.

 The late Baroque building of the former earthenware factory is a notable building in the centre of the town, protected as a cultural monument.
 It was built in 1793 and at the turn of the 19th and 20th centuries, it was converted into a hotel.
 Today it also houses a cultural centre and the tourist information centre.

 The Church od Saints Simon and Jude is originally a Gothic building, rebuilt in the Baroque style.

 The Church od Saints Catherine is located in Chrást nad Sázavou.
 It was built in the first half of the 14th century and rebuilt into its current neo-Gothic form in 1888–1889.

 Near Zbořený Kostelec is a ruin of the eponymous medieval castle.
 Originally called just Kostelec, the castle was first mentioned in 1342 and dates from the 13th or 14th century.
 In 1467, it was conquered by the army of King George of Poděbrady and was then deliberately demolished, hence its name Zbořený Kostelec (literally 'demolished Kostelec').